waggle-sensor/sensors/README.md

 # Firmware v4
+This firmware works as a form of "get request and send data".
+Thus if a user wants some data, the user need to send relevant command.
+Codes related to the firmware itself to receive request, collect data, and send the values are in folder "firmare", and the other folder "talker" contains scripts related to send request command, receive data, and decode the binary information.

+## Firmware
 Firmware version 4 is based on version 3, which means that the sensors that had been on the coresense boards are working the same method.
 Libraries that have been used for version 2 and 3 are implemented on the new version, so that the type of sensor values are the same with the previous versions.
 Some of the data are sent as byte values as they collected from a sensor directly, and some of the sensor values are calculated, such as to temperature in celsius.

-This firmware works as a form of "get request and send data".
-Thus if a user wants some data, the user need to send relevant command.
-Codes related to the firmware itself to receive request, collect data, and send the values are in folder "firmare", and the other folder "talker" contains scripts related to send request command, receive data, and decode the binary information.

 Two difference between this new firmware and the old version is: 1) ability to request specific sensor data when a user wants, and 2) expansibility to use a new sensor without flashing a new firmware if the sensor sends data through serial, SPI, or I2C (plug-in and play).
 Serial (Serial1, Serial2, and Serial3 for chemsense board), SPI, and I2C on metsense board are now available to use with new sensors if they can communicate through one of those communication methods.